Monday - Thursday:

 The QSB software enables users to explore various features of the QSB product.

-This download includes the US Digital Device Explorer which utilizes the new .Net US Digital Device Library to scan for US Digital devices and display device specific configuration and status panels.
+This download includes the US Digital Device Explorer which utilizes the .Net US Digital Device Library to scan for US Digital devices and display device specific configuration and status panels.
 US Digital devices are added to and removed from the US Digital Device Explorer by listening to plug-and-play events.

 The US Digital Device Library provides a framework to communicate with all US Digital devices.